 I’m always wary of using the word “exhausted” – we don’t carry sulphur up from mines all day, we don’t even pump our own water or grow our own crops, but the other day I was rooting around in our garden and found myself walking through brambles, which were tearing at my legs, and while I was feeling the sting and seeing the blood trickling down my shins, my mind couldn’t register it.
 My face, neck, torso and arms were already covered in shingles scars, my back was aching, my head throbbing, and my eyes tingling and too tired to read or even see the other side of a room — everywhere was a blur.
 There was no part of me that didn’t hurt already; the bramble cuts didn’t matter, so I just carried on.
 It was only the next day, seeing my shin so red, big and criss-crossed with scabs, that I realised I’d also been stung by a bee, and the pain started to feel real.

-I took a day off, slunk away to a corner of my garden, my special place – the only place within reach of my kids where I can safely and responsibly hide away alone to breathe, talk to the magpies and foxes, and stare at the sky, only to find that someone had just built a fence there, my spot now an ugly cage, looming spiky and harsh against the blue.
-The foxes out of reach, the magpies laughing.
+I took a day off, slunk away to a corner of my garden, my special place — the only place within reach of my kids where I can safely and responsibly hide away alone to breathe, talk to the magpies and foxes, and stare at the sky, only to find that some suburban wanker had just built a fence there, my spot now an ugly cage, looming spiky and harsh against the blue.
+The foxes distressed and out of reach, the magpies laughing.
+A pre-lockdown promise broken.
 Final straws, crashing overwhelm, and all that.
 Cue a fierce argument, a no less angry walk out, and a desperate need to leave this place that was no longer home, but in all ways a prison.

 I got ready for a holiday.
 A lot of people will smile: we know this means working till 2am to prepare for a week away, scrubbing the house, laundry-max, paperwork filed, bills paid, creatures to kennels, children banned from spraining their ankles (fail), last minute X-rays… pairing socks at midnight, setting off late, posting legal briefs on the way past the post box, and counting the stuff we’ve forgotten all the way up the motorway.